Do you want to exclude specific pages, posts, authors, and more from WordPress search?

 Exclude Specific Author Posts From WordPress Search

 If you’ve added multiple authors to your WordPress blog, then you may want to exclude specific authors from the search results.
-For example, you might exclude an author’s blogs if they’re no longer writing for your website, or if they only have a few posts.
+For example, you might exclude an author’s blogs if they’re no longer writing for your website.

 You can exclude all the posts created by a specific author by adding code to your website.
 If you haven’t done this before, then see our beginner’s guide to pasting snippets from the web into WordPress.